MattechLab/monalisa/docs/rst/mitosis_prepare_data.rst

     % Create the appropriate reader based on the file extension reader = createRawDataReader(f, autoFlag);

-The raw data reader will check the first segment of each shot and estimate the steady state to determine the shots that should be excluded.
+In our examples, we often use 3D radial trajectory.
+In that case, the raw data reader will check the first segment of each shot to estimate after how many nLines, steady state is reached.
+For your own trajectory, you can find your own way.

 (The image title is yet to change)

 .. image:: ../images/mitosius/SI_of_each_shot.png